Idea Generation and Capture

 Take a closer look at them

-Focus your binoculars to observe them clearly.
+Focus your binoculars during a regular review to observe them clearly.
+Evaluate which ones are the best ones to pursue.

 Most importantly…